New RTI rules notified: CIC tenure cut to 3 years

 19.96 Lakh ghost beneficiaries at Anganwadi Centres in Assam, reveals RTI query

-The new rules have given discretion to government to decide on allowances or service conditions not specifically covered by the 2019 rules which would be "binding".
+The new rules have given discretion to the government to decide on allowances or service conditions not specifically covered by the 2019 rules which would be "binding".
 The government has also kept powers to relax any of these rules.

 The tenure of the commissioners has been cut to three years in the new rules.
 The 2005 Act gave them a fixed tenure of five years or a retirement age of 65 years, whichever is earlier.